Canon Medical Systems Corporation

-Canon Medical Systems Corporation is a medical equipment company based in Ōtawara, Tochigi, Japan.
-Formerly known as Toshiba Medical, a subsidiary of Toshiba, the company was an early pioneer on X-ray tubes in 1914 in Japan.
-Canon Medical Systems feature product such as MRI and helical CT.
+Canon Medical Systems Corporation is a Japanese medical equipment company based in Ōtawara, Tochigi, Japan.
+Previously known as Toshiba Medical, it was formerly a subsidiary of Toshiba.
+The company was initially an early pioneer of X-ray tubes in Japan.
 The company was acquired by Canon Inc. in 2016.
+Canon Medical Systems currently produces medical equipment such as MRI and helical CT machines.

-Canon Medical Systems is, since late 2012, the Official Medical Systems Partner of Manchester United FC as per a multi-million 5-year contract.
+Canon Medical Systems is, as of late 2012, the Official Medical Systems Partner of the Manchester United FC football team on a multi-million 5-year contract.

 Major competitors

 Major competitors of CMSC (Canon Medical Systems Corporation) include: